truenas/documentation/content/TruenasApps/UsingCustomApp.md

 You cannot save settings and exit the configuration wizard to create data storage or directories in the middle of the process.
 If you are unsure about any configuration settings, review the [Install Custom App Screen UI reference article]({{< relref "InstallCustomAppScreens.md" >}}) before creating a new container image.

-To create directories in a dataset on SCALE, before you begin installing the container, open the TrueNAS SCALE CLI and enter `storage filesystem mkdir path="/PATH/TO/DIRECTORY"`.
+To create directories in a dataset on TrueNAS, before you begin installing the container, open the TrueNAS CLI and enter `storage filesystem mkdir path="/PATH/TO/DIRECTORY"`.
 {{< /hint >}}

 ## Adding Custom Applications